Silica nanoparticles

 – Presence of nano-sized silica during in vitro digestion of foods containing silica as a food additive, Peters et al, ACS Nano, 6(3): 2441-2451, 2012

-– Presence and risks of nanosilica in food products, Dekkers S et al, Nanotoxicology, 5(3), 393-405, 2011 [nano] should appear in the list of ingredients after the term E551 or silica, but at the end of 2018, this labeling was still very little respected by manufacturers.
+– Presence and risks of nanosilica in food products, Dekkers S et al, Nanotoxicology, 5(3), 393-405, 2011, the [nano] mention should appear in the list of ingredients after the term E551 or silica, but at the end of 2018, this labeling was not often respected by manufacturers.

-- that the SAS used in cosmetics In July 2019, the European Scientific Committee on Consumer Safety (SCCS) published its final opinion on the solubility of synthetic amorphous silica (SAS)5Opinion on solubility of Synthetic Amorphous Silica (SAS), Scientific Committee on Consumer Safety (SCCS), June 20-21, 2019 (Corrigendum of December 6, 2019) according to which hydrophilic and hydrophobic SAS are to be considered as insoluble or very slightly soluble; under the Cosmetics Regulations 2009, these two SAS are therefore to be considered as nanomaterials and should be labelled with the words [nano].
+- SAS used in cosmetics.
+In July 2019, the European Scientific Committee on Consumer Safety (SCCS) published its final opinion on the solubility of synthetic amorphous silica (SAS)5Opinion on solubility of Synthetic Amorphous Silica (SAS), Scientific Committee on Consumer Safety (SCCS), June 20-21, 2019 (Corrigendum of December 6, 2019) according to which hydrophilic and hydrophobic SAS are to be considered as insoluble or very slightly soluble; under the Cosmetics Regulations 2009, these two SAS are therefore to be considered as nanomaterials and should be labeled with the word [nano].

 Vigilance is required because there are significant risks associated with silica nanoparticles.